The Nexus of Ecommerce and Fintech with Ramp’s Karim Atiyeh

-From a credit lens, Karim’s team has begun exploring their ability to leverage alternative data sets that can give their underwriting model an early sense of the potential of a company to grow, e.g. extracting live, real-time data that wasn't previously available to banks.
+From a credit lens, Karim’s team has begun exploring their ability to leverage alternative data sets that can give their underwriting model an early sense of a company's potential growth, e.g. extracting live, real-time data that wasn't previously available to banks.

-By having multiple products, Ramp is able to not only understand the amount of money spent by a company, but also know exactly what it was spent on via receipts.
-By leveraging usage data from companies, Karim’s team can in turn build a better understanding of a client’s business over time so they can underwrite them better as they grow and deepen their usage of Ramp.
+By having multiple products, Ramp is able to not only understand the amount of money spent by a company, but also know exactly what it's spent on via receipts.
+By leveraging usage data from companies, Karim’s team can in turn build a better understanding of a client’s business over time, so they can better underwrite them as they grow and deepen their usage of Ramp.